Portuguese Jewish community in Hamburg: Seventeenth century

 Among the early elders of the congregation was Benedict de Castro, a son of Rodrigo, and, like his father, a well-known physician (personal doctor of Christina of Sweden).
 In 1663 the Sephardic congregation, at that time the only acknowledged Jewish community at Hamburg, consisted of about 120 families.
 Among these were several distinguished by wealth and political influence: Daniel Abensur (d.
-1711) was minister resident of the Polish-Saxon Augustus II the Strong in Hamburg; Jacob Curiel (1587-1665) Nuñez da Costa acted in a similar capacity to the King of Portugal; Diego (Abraham) Texeira (1581–1666, in Hamburg since 1646) and his son Manuel (Isaac) Texeira (1630/31-1705, in Hamburg until 1698), who consulted Duke Frederick III of Holstein-Gottorp, King Frederick III of Denmark and Queen Christina of Sweden in financial affairs, also administering her fortune after her abdication.
+1711) was minister resident of the Polish-Saxon Augustus II the Strong in Hamburg; Jacob Curiel (1587-1665) alias Duarte Nunes da Costa, acted in a similar capacity to the King of Portugal; Diego (Abraham) Texeira (1581–1666, in Hamburg since 1646) and his son Manuel (Isaac) Texeira (1630/31-1705, in Hamburg until 1698), who consulted Duke Frederick III of Holstein-Gottorp, King Frederick III of Denmark and Queen Christina of Sweden in financial affairs, also administering her fortune after her abdication.
 From 1655 Manuel was the celebrated minister resident of the former Queen Christina in Hamburg.
 Jacob Sasportas taught from 1666 to 1672 at a beth midrash founded by Manuel Texeira, and was often called upon, as Ḥacham, to decide religious questions.
 By the 1660s also an Ashkenazi congregation, without any legal recognition, had formed.

 Hamburg's Sephardim took great interest in the movements of the false Messiah Shabbethai Zebi.
 They arranged celebrations in his honor in their principal synagogue, the young men wearing trimmings and sashes of green silk, "the livery of Shabbethai Zebi."
 Sasportas tried in vain to damp this enthusiasm, which was to be bitterly disappointed a few years later.
 Other rabbis of the congregation were Jacob ben Abraham Fidanque, Moses Ḥayyim Jesurun (d.
 1691), Samuel Abaz (d.
 1692), and Abraham ha-Kohen Pimentel (d.
 1697).

 In 1697 the freedom of religious practice which the congregation had obtained was disturbed by hostile edicts of the aldermen, and the Jews were extortionately taxed (Cf. Taxes on the Jews in Altona and Hamburg).
 On this account many of the rich and important Portuguese Jews left Hamburg, some of them laying the foundation of the Portuguese congregation of Altona, since 1640 part of Danish Holstein.
 Internal quarrels, and especially the withdrawal of Jacob Abensur (minister resident of Augustus II the Strong) and his followers, were other causes of the decline of the Sephardic congregation in Hamburg.